binary-butterfly/validataclass/docs/05-dataclasses.md

 which undoubtedly is better than working with raw, unvalidated dictionaries.

 But from a code perspective, dictionaries don't have any inner structure by themselves, they're just key-value stores with arbitrary data.
-This makes it difficult for type checkers or code linters (including IDEs like Pycharm) to analyse the code that's working with the input data.
+This makes it difficult for type checkers or code linters (including IDEs like PyCharm) to analyse the code that's working with the input data.
 For example, a type checker doesn't know that a specific field in this dictionary has been validated using a `DecimalValidator` and therefore must be a `Decimal` object.
 Similarly, your IDE cannot warn you about the wrong key in `validated_dict['prize']` (which should have been `'price'` instead), not to mention code autocompletion.